-You can get genuine handmade and handmade hammered bowls at the Ohm Store by shopping the collection here.
+You can get genuine handmade and hammered bowls at the Ohm Store by shopping the collection here.

-Handmade bronze bowls from Himalayan regions like Nepal, India, and Tibet are crafted based on traditional methods by indigenous artisans.
-That’s why they’re considered authentic, unlike those made in the West.
+Handmade bronze bowls from Himalayan regions like Nepal, India, and Tibet are crafted based on traditional methods by indigenous artisans who are expert craftsmen.

-With a history dating back to 5,000 years, singing bowls are one of the oldest acoustic healing techniques our ancestors used.
-But each singing bowl material makes a new sound.
+With a history dating back 5,000 years, singing bowls are one of the oldest acoustic healing techniques currently known.
+Each singing bowl material makes a new sound, and sound texture.

 Once you understand the resonance of your bowl, go ahead and start rimming the bowl’s mouth with the mallet.
 Gentle pressure is applied here to ensure the sound doesn’t fade off or die.

-So, meditating or doing yoga poses like the sun salutation before/after using the bronze bowl willfill you with empathy, care, love, gratitude, compassion, and energy.
+Meditating or doing yoga poses like the sun salutation before/after using the bronze bowl will fill you with empathy, care, love, gratitude, compassion, and energy.

 Apart from meditation and yoga, you can also awaken the energy of a bronze singing bowl using aromatherapy.